arnowsolutions/urology-review-system/VERCEL_DEPLOYMENT_FIX.md

 - Verify the React application loads without errors
 - Check browser console for any JavaScript errors

+### 2. API Health Check (Critical)
+- Access `/api/health` endpoint directly in your browser or using curl
+- **Important**: Verify it returns JSON response (not HTML error page)
+- Should return status information about the backend and database connection
+- If you see HTML instead of JSON, the API function failed to load due to import path issues

-### 2. API Endpoints Response
+### 3. API Endpoints Response
 - Use the test script: `node scripts/testApiConnectivity.cjs`
 - This script tests key endpoints:
-  - Health check: `GET /api/health`
+  - Health check: `GET /api/health` (must return JSON, not HTML)
   - Applicants: `GET /api/applicants`
   - Reviews: `GET /api/reviews`
   - Progress: `GET /api/progress`
 - All endpoints should return HTTP 200 with valid JSON responses

-### 3. Database Connectivity
+### 4. Database Connectivity
 - Run the backend connection test: `node backend/test-connection.ts`
 - This verifies Supabase connection and basic database operations
 - Check that data seeding works via API endpoints if needed

-### 4. Health Check Endpoints
-- Access `/api/health` endpoint directly
-- Should return status information about the backend and database connection

 ### 5. End-to-End Testing
 - Perform user workflows in the application